Recent developments and trends

 What international aviation agreements has your jurisdiction concluded?

-The Philippines is a party to the following conventions:
+The Philippines is a party to:

 - the Convention on International Civil Aviation;

-- the Convention on the International Recognition of Rights in Aircraft; and
+- the Convention on the International Recognition of Rights in Aircraft;

 Which government bodies regulate the aviation industry and what is the extent of their powers?